revature-13Aug18-java/code-samples-for-Newton-Hoac/Project 1 - Reimbursement/README.md

 ## Expense Reimbursement System

-   implementing Servlets, HTML/CSS, & Javascript for the frontend and JDBC for the backend.
-Users make HTTPrequests through the methods provided by HTML and generated using AJAX in Javascript.
+   This folder contains the code snippets from Project 1 - Expense Reimbursement System.
+This project implements Servlets, HTML/CSS, & Javascript for the frontend and JDBC for the backend.
+   Users make HTTPRequests through the methods provided by HTML views and generated using AJAX in Javascript.
 Servlets process these requests and handle them accordingly.

+   Technology stack
+* Java
+* Servlets
+* JDBC
+* Oracle DB
+* PL/SQL
+* HTML
+* CSS
+* Javascript
+* AJAX
+* JUnit
+* log4j